vertexproject/synapse/docs/synapse/glossary.rst

 The Axon is an interface for providing binary / blob storage inside of the Synapse ecosystem.
 This indexes binaries based on SHA-256 hash so we do not duplicate the storage of the same set of bytes twice.
-The default implemenation stores the blobs in a LMDB :ref:`gloss-slab`.
+The default implemenation stores the blobs in an LMDB :ref:`gloss-slab`.

 B
 =